practable/supervisor-pcb/Documentation/[1]requirements_capture[RL_SUPERVISOR].md

 - External Oscillator

 ### MCU Options
+1. Pick MCU
 AtMega328p
-SAMD21 <- Advantages outweigh negatives of lesser understood hardware
+SAMD21 <- Advantages outweigh negatives of lesser understood hardware    [x]

-3. crypto chip / wireless comms - required for bare bones SAMD21 if not using Nano IoT   < Not needed
+3. crypto chip / wireless comms - required for bare bones SAMD21 if not using Nano IoT   < Not needed [x]
 4. R.E.
-Identifying correct microcontroller, SAMD21 -- Device can be identified via unique 128bit serial code saved in registers
+Identifying correct microcontroller, SAMD21 -- Device can be identified via unique 128bit serial code saved in registers  [x]

 5.
 PURPOSE OF (as shown on previous PCB):
-Connection to grey 3D printed lighting strip from microcontroller NeoPixels?! - Both MCUs to be able to control
+Connection to grey 3D printed lighting strip from microcontroller NeoPixels?! - Both MCUs to be able to control [x]

 STEPPER MOTOR DRIVER
 https://protosupplies.com/product/drv8825-high-current-stepper-motor-driver/

-~{SLP}    - Always Pull High no need for sleep mode ~{EN}   	- open circuit is pulled HIGH to enable, pull LOW to DISABLE    -- Needs to be both MCU ~{RST} - for stepper board and needs to be able to be actuated  - Maybe just supervisor but would be good to have both
+~{SLP}    - Always Pull High no need for sleep mode  [x] ~{EN}   	- open circuit is pulled HIGH to enable, pull LOW to DISABLE    -- Needs to be both MCU ~{RST} - for stepper board and needs to be able to be actuated  - Maybe just supervisor but would be good to have both

 ~{FLT} FAULT - LOW WHEN FAULT DETECTED - good to have